Simple Agi Ondh Love Story: Production

-Simple Agi Ondh Love Story created a lot of buzz by its trailer where it had crossed more than a 100 thousand views in just 3 days.
-The trailer generated a lot of hype and curiosity among Kannada cine goers wherein the dialogues had become the talk of the town.

 Filming

 The film revolves only around two characters mainly the hero and the heroine and hence not much characters can be seen in the movie.

 The film was extensively shot in Pollibetta in Kodagu district of Karnataka and surrounding places near Madikeri and Chikmagalur during rainy season and had used a special camera to capture the nature lavishly.

 Reception

+Public response

+Simple Agi Ondh Love Story garnered a lot of initial buzz, with its trailer crossing more than 100,000 views within 3 days.

 Critical response

 Released with much hype and anticipation, the film received tremendous response from both the critics and audience.
 Shrikant Srinivasa from Rediff gave the movie a 4/5 and concluded "Simple Agi Ondh Love Story is a must-see film for all those in love, for the freshness in narration and dialogues".
 A critic from The Times of India scored the film at 4 out of 5 stars and says "Baanali badalaago and Smiliruvanthe Saraasari (sung by debut singer Priyanka Jois).
 Manohar Joshi’s camera is an added attraction to the story shot in the lush green locations of Kodagu.
 DI Sachin’s editing is remarkable".
 A critic from Bangalore Mirror scored the film at 2.5 out of 5 stars and wrote "The music is good; so is the cinematography.
 The film is worth a watch, perhaps for the attempt.
 Otherwise, watching 50 First Dates once again is not a bad idea".